Yolinux.com Tutorial

 </Location>

-• This example authenticates to a local Apache user password file: User logins and passwords have no connection to user accounts.
+• This example authenticates to a local Apache user password file: User logins and passwords are specifically for the Apache server and have no connection to the system OS user accounts.

 LoadModule dav_svn_module modules/mod_dav_svn.so